-Export and Packaging Considerations for Lightning Bolt Solutions ISV force Guide: Creating and Uploading a Managed Package
+Export and Packaging Considerations for Lightning Bolt Solutions Package and Distribute Your Apps

+ISVforce Guide: Creating and Uploading a Managed Package

-Package and Distribute Lighting Bolt Solutions or Pages
+Package and Distribute Lightning Bolt Solutions or Pages

 After you export a Lightning Bolt solution or a page, you can create a managed package to distribute it to other users or orgs, including those outside your company.
 You can also upload solutions for distribution on AppExchange.